waipangsze/waipangsze.github.io/_posts/2023-06-24-HKO-station-and-analysis.md

     #sleep $((80 + RANDOM % 21)) ;
 done
 ```
-And then, extract them.
+Subsequently, extract those elements.

 # List of HKO station

-It is a part of HKO stations and most of naming are smae as HKO definition but few of them are my assgin.
+As part of the HKO stations, the majority of the names I use align with the definitions provided by HKO.
+However, there are a few instances where I have personally assigned names to certain elements.

 ```sh
 ID,lat,lon,station,station_en,station_ch